CalebTracey/ultrasound-app/README.md

 # ultrasound-app-fullstack

 ## Overview
 This app was developed for a fellowship program through my local hospital.
 It provides an intuative and organized user interface for navagating 3000+ .mp4 files used for educational purposes.
+Files are parsed by name in the backed, triggered through a simple POST command

 Created with React JS + Spring Boot + MongoDB.
 The app utilizes Spring Security for JWT authentication and the enforcement of role-based routing and privelages.